 Croatia’s reputation for solo travel is well established.
-The country stretches up to the heart-shaped Istrian peninsula in the north, abundant with stoney old towns, vineyards and hilltop hotels, and runs down along an idyllic Adriatic coast rich in seafood, snorkeling spots and secluded islands.
+The country stretches up to the heart-shaped Istrian peninsula in the north, abundant with stoney old towns, vineyards and hilltop hotels, and runs down along an idyllic Adriatic coast rich in seafood, snorkelling spots and secluded islands.
 The red-roofed walled towns of Split and Dubrovnik act as nautical gateways to these offshore outposts, but they are far from only that – and ideally you’ll want to idle away time in both hubs.

 The oft overlooked interior of Croatia is rich with mountains, waterfalls and lakes.
 There’s plenty to just look at but if you’re after adventure and immersive experiences, there’s kayaking, boating, stand up paddleboarding (SUP) opportunities and vineyards to cycle through.

 Cast all that under the glow of the Mediterranean sun and you’re presented with, surely, one of Europe’s most charming destinations for solo travel.
 But if you don’t want to go entirely alone, a group solo trip with Flash Pack lets you explore in the company and comfort of other like-minded travellers.
 Here’s what to expect on a solo holiday in Croatia.

 Croatia has more than 1,200 islands, crags and islets off the coast of its mainland, with only around 50 of those being inhabited.
 Hvar and Korcula are the most popular for visitors, but inland Croatia also holds the world’s smallest town – the quietly-named “Hum” – home to a population of 20 people.